What is a basketball cut?

 Afterwards, 2 can receive the ball from 1 and take a mid-range shot or possibly attack the rim for a layup.

-The zipper cut occurs when an offensive player cuts from the low post or corner, generally through the lane, to the top.
+A zipper cut occurs when an offensive player cuts from the low post or corner, generally through the lane, to the top.

 In addition, the zipper cut is typically utilized alongside a down screen as another offensive tool to help a player get open.